Author

 James Cogswell

 James Cogswell was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of colonial New England Protestantism.
-His *Election Sermon*, delivered to the Massachusetts General Court, exemplifies the genre's role in articulating Calvinist doctrine and civic virtue during the early American period.
-Cogswell's work represents the intersection of religious authority and political discourse that characterized ministerial influence in colonial Massachusetts.
+His *Election Sermon*, delivered during a period of significant religious and political ferment, exemplifies the genre's role in articulating connections between divine providence and civic governance during the early American period.
+Cogswell's work represents the broader engagement of New England ministers with questions of ecclesiastical authority and civil responsibility in the decades preceding American independence.

 Works in the Library